KineticCommunity/request-ce-bundle-base/README.md

 ## Assumptions
 Wherever possible we use defaults to make sure the pages will render correctly regardless of any attributes, categories or other configurations you perform on your forms.

 The one exception to this is "My Requests" and "My Approvals".
 In order to grab only the appropriate submissions we are looking for form types of _"Service"_ for My Requests and _"Approval"_ for My Approvals.
+While the form won't break if you don't include this, it also won't show your requests or your approvals.

 ## Personalization
 This bundle easily allows for minor personalization by including optional attributes in your KAPP, Form and/or Categories.

-### KAPP Attributes:
+#### KAPP Attributes
 * _logo-url_ : By including this attribute we will use this logo instead of the home icon on the top-left of the page
 * _logo-height-px_ : By including this attribute we will set the height of the logo in the header.
 Default is 40px with 5px of padding.
 * _sidebar-html_ : We show the Kinetic Data Twitter feed by default, but you can add any HTML/widget by including the HTML/JS in this attribute.